What does the research say about the relationship between food additives and ADHD?

-Talk with your child's doctor about the pros and cons of trying an elimination diet to see if it makes a difference.
-Make sure your doctor or a dietitian helps supervise the diet plan, however.
+Talk with your child's doctor about the pros and cons of trying a diet that eliminates food additives to see if it makes a difference in your child's behavior.
+Make sure your doctor or a dietitian helps supervise the diet plan.
 A diet that eliminates too many foods can be unhealthy because it may lack necessary vitamins and nutrients.

-The approach for your child's overall health and nutrition is a diet that limits sugary and processed foods and is rich in fruits; vegetables; grains; and healthy fats, such as omega-3 fatty acids found in fish, flaxseed and other foods.
+The best approach for overall health and nutrition is a diet that limits sugary and processed foods and is rich in fruits, vegetables, grains, and healthy fats such as omega-3 fatty acids found in certain types of fish, flaxseed and other foods.